Stocks pull back from their latest all-time highs on Wall Street

 Traders see a roughly 87% chance that the central bank will cut its benchmark interest rate next month by a quarter of a percentage point, according to data from CME Group.

+Meanwhile, the latest reading in a survey of U.S. consumers by the University of Michigan showed sentiment soured this month.
+The final August reading is the lowest since May, reflecting heightened concerns about prices and the economy.

-Treasury yields mostly rose in the bond market.
-The yield on the 10-year Treasury rose to 4.23% from 4.21% late Wednesday.
-The yield on the two-year Treasury, which more closely tracks expectations for Federal Reserve action, held steady at 3.63%.
+Treasury yields were mixed in the bond market.
+The yield on the 10-year Treasury rose to 4.22% from 4.21% late Wednesday.
+The yield on the two-year Treasury, which more closely tracks expectations for Federal Reserve action, slipped to 3.62% from 3.63%.

 The Fed will get to review two more important inflation barometers before its next policy meeting, the producer price index and consumer price index.
 Unless those reports show a huge spike in inflation, the Fed is “almost guaranteed” to cut interest rates next month, said Chris Zaccarelli, chief investment officer for Northlight Asset Management.